BLOG!

 Appealing your conviction and sentence before a court and hearing your attorney’s answer to, “how often are court appeals successful,” may make you feel nervous and discouraged.

-By carefully going over your case, a professional can help you determine.
-Whether you have a viable reason to file an appeal.
-As well as the likelihood of succeeding during the process.
+By carefully going over your case, a professional can help you determine whether you have a viable reason to file an appeal, as well as the likelihood of succeeding during the process.

 It’s always best to work with an attorney who understands the appeal process and knows how to present oral arguments during an appeal.